Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 9.16.3 Severability

-The CA will abide by section 9.6.13 of the [BR], if applicable, and to the general Terms and Conditions published on the CA website.
+The CA will abide by section 9.16.3 of the [SMBR], if applicable, and to the general Terms and Conditions published on the CA website.

 ### 9.16.4 Enforcement (attorneys' fees and waiver of rights)